SC453B - Hands-on Fiber Optic Handling, Measurements, and Component Testing

 This Short Course focuses on the practical aspects of working with fiber optic components and instrumentation used to make optical performance characterization measurements.

-Through four fully-equipped stations you will get the basic concepts and hands-on use of the following:
+Through three individual and fully-equipped stations you will get the basic concepts and hands-on use of the following:

 Basic Component Testing—Test and measurement techniques and latest issues involving single-mode and multimode fiber, cable and connectors including visual inspection and laser safety, insertion loss, return loss, and visual fault location.